You can restore an entire MongoDB cluster to a different cluster (out of place).

 By default, the oplog backups are restored to the Job Results directory on each node.

-To provide inputs for the primary member in each replica set, under Replica set options, click the pencil icon.
+To edit inputs for the primary member in each replica set, under Replica set options, click the edit button.

 The Provide inputs for primary member dialog box appears.